richie0866/Rostruct/README.md

 Rostruct's design complements this Rojo-based workflow, introducing script developers to a professional way to manage projects.
 You host your project files in your exploit's `workspace/` directory, allowing the integration of professional tools used in Roblox game development into your workflow.

 ## Documentation
-Documentation is available at the [Github Pages site](https://richie0866.github.io/Rostruct).
+Documentation is available at the [GitHub Pages site](https://richie0866.github.io/Rostruct).

 ## How it works
 How does Rostruct build instances?